-Below is a list of the most significant actions taken by the Group as part of its risk response strategy:
+Through the gradual implementation of the Digital Plan, the aim is to make the experience more personalized and thus enhance the mall's appeal.
+This will be possible thanks to the cooperation of tenants and the ability to identify Below is a list of the most significant actions taken by the and offer services that are tailored to visitors' needs.
+Group as part of its risk response strategy:

-- > The remapping of malls to make up for the reduced size of hypermarkets; - > Rent adjustments for 13 hypermarkets with a view to making them more sustainable over time, in conjunction with a synergistic commercial strategy by which the hypermarket and the mall will work more closely together on marketing and management for the sake of a better customer experience; - > Where possible, the creation of shop-in-shops at hypermarkets that have not been resized, in order to boost profitability and especially the range of specialties on offer; - > An expansion of the online order and pick-up service using the former stockrooms of the hypermarkets that are easily accessible.
+The remapping of malls to make up for the reduced size of hypermarkets;

+Rent adjustments for 13 hypermarkets with a view to the results achieved, the response from the target, and making them more sustainable over time, in conjunction changes in market contexts. with a synergistic commercial strategy by which the hypermarket and the mall will work more closely together The milestones achieved thus far are summarized below: on marketing and management for the sake of a better customer experience;

+A customer relationship management (CRM) system, > Where possible, the creation of shop-in-shops at hyperconnected with physical and digital touchpoints (informamarkets that have not been resized, in order to boost protion panels at the mall, wi-fi system, events, website, and fitability and especially the range of specialties on offer: the online "Area Plus"), used to manage communications > An expansion of the online order and pick-up service with visitors: using the former stockrooms of the hypermarkets that are easily accessible.